UoB-COMSM0110/2024-group-9/README.md

 3. Weather system to affect efficacy of certain moves

 **Chosen game:** game idea 1 - platformer with weather conditions.

+We will develop a two-dimensional space-themed platform game which allows players to choose their character, enter their name, play and optional tutorial and play through several levels of the game.
+The player will be able to do various running, jumping and dashing moves, and will make their way through various obstacles in order to reach their spaceship and return home.
+The twist will be that the game play wil change depending on the weather, which will change randomly during the game.
+For example, hot weather would slow a player down, ice would make the surfaces slipperly and wind might make it easier or harder to jump over or past obstacles, depending on the direction.

 Working title: "Mission Possible!"